 If spending the night in an English castle is on your UK bucket list you will be happy to hear that there are a few castles that offer accommodation.
 Check out my England Accommodation Guide for further information.

 You will have noticed that there are a lot of castles along the North East coast.
 Northumberland actually has the most castles of any English county.

 If you are interested to learn more about English history Northumberland is the perfect destination (it also has the advantage of having a beautiful coastline, the best night skies in the UK, some beautiful towns and villages plus numerous Roman ruins!)
-Read more in my Northumberland Travel Guide (coming soon)
+Read more in my Northumberland Travel Guide

 Join my UK and London travel planning group on Facebook for more tips, inspiration and help from other travelers planning future travel to London and the UK.

-UK TRAVEL PLANNING CHEATSHEET
+UK TRAVEL PLANNING STEP BY STEP GUIDE

 Click here for all the practical information and resources you need to help you plan your UK vacation – all your questions answered!